-1. Adding a Question Group to your form is very easy: click on Add your first/a new question, then choose Question Group from the drop-down menu, just like you’d do with any other question:
+1. Adding a Question Group to your form is very easy: click + in the Editor, then choose Question Group from the drop-down menu, just like you’d do with any other question:

-3. Write your first question, then click the small + to add more:
+3. Write your first question, then click + to add more:

-4. When you’ve added all the questions you want, that’s it!
-If you want to add more to your typeform, click the big + button to add a Thank You Screen, or any other question type outside your Question Group.
+5. When you’ve added all the questions you want, that’s it!
+If you want to add more to your typeform, click + to add any other question type, then drag them outside your Question Group.

-You can click on the question type icons and drag them around to change the order within the Question Group, as well as add Logic Jumps or Calculator as you would with any question.
+You can click on the question type icons and drag them around to change the order within the Question Group, as well as add Logic and calculations as you would with any question.
 You can also drag questions out of the Question Group if you need to.

 Warning!
 If you delete the Question Group header, you will lose all the questions it contains.
 A warning will appear if you try, but be careful as you can’t undo this!
 If you want to delete a Question Group but keep the content, first drag each question out of the group, and then delete the header.